kakarifki/personal-website/README.md

 - [Email](mailto:rifkim91@gmail.com)

 ## About
-I am Rifki, a Bachelor of Management graduate, currently living in Bekasi.
+I am Rifki, a Bachelor of Management, currently living in Bekasi.
 My journey into the world of technology began at a young age.
 Since middle school, I've had a fascination with computers, starting from simple tasks like installing software to eventually taking apart hardware just to see how it all worked.
 This curiosity led me to pursue a career in software engineering.

 To turn my passion into a profession, I enrolled in a bootcamp at Bermentor.com, where I gained hands-on experience in software development, guided by expert mentors.
 This structured learning environment helped me solidify my skills and gain the confidence needed to tackle real-world coding challenges.